 Factors like prior offenses, use of weapons, or crimes motivated by bias can increase the severity of a charge and the sentence you face.
 The good news is that a knowledgeable Oak Grove, MO criminal defense lawyer can often step in early to negotiate reduced charges, alternative sentencing options, or even a complete dismissal — helping you protect your record and your future.

-Misdemeanor Offenses and Penalties in Oak Grove, MO
+Misdemeanor Classifications and Penalties in Oak Grove, MO

 Misdemeanors are categorized into four classes in Missouri: